 Maps for “regular” users

 Not all of our data sets require a professional background for usage, but can be beneficial for “regular” users as well.

-Our historical maps are simple to use, download, and print out.
+Our historical maps are simple to use, download, and print.
 Go to our historical maps site.
-The other data sets are available on our main download page.

-N50 topographical land data, which is the foundation of the national map series Norway 1:50 000, is available as MrSID files.
+N50 topographical land data, which is the foundation of the national map series Norway 1:50 000, is available as MrSID files from this page (text in Norwegian only).
 Among other things, this means that “regular” users can download the open data sets for their smart phone or tablet and have high-quality, detailed, and updated local- and national maps, for example using the free app GeoWiever from Lizardtech.

 Our illustration maps are also easily downloaded.
 They are available in a format, which can be opened with a variety of software.

 The AI (Adobe Illustrator) files are tabular and put together with points, lines, and levels and users can easily make changes and adjustments to the map.